SergiSvK/discord-bot/README.md

-Version with unproven changes.
+Version with untested changes.
 Do not use this version.